 - 40 g ruby chocolate, melted

-After the cheesecake has set, remove from the baking pan.
-Finish by sprinkling with raspberries and decorate with ruby chocolate stripes.
+Once the cheesecake has set, carefully remove it from the tin.
+Finish by topping with fresh raspberries and decorating with stripes of melted ruby chocolate.

 Store in the fridge.